tmsullivan7750/ProjectManager/README.md

 Password: dev123

 # Functions
-List of all functions of each age of the Project Manager.
+List of all functions of each page of the Project Manager.

 ## Login
 Allows the user to login to the project manager using their email and password.
 There is not option to sign up because I left it up to the Administrator to add new users to the project manager.